-LAMA’s report on the Corps’ Mississippi River Maintenance Forum meeting today (Wednesday, October 3, 2018) and the corresponding agenda are attached.
+LAMA’s report on the Corps’ Mississippi River Maintenance Forum meeting held this morning, Wednesday, November 6, 2019 and the corresponding agenda are attached.

 RE: CORPS’ MISSISSIPPI RIVER MAINTENANCE FORUM MEETING NOTES

 The Corps’ Mississippi Valley New Orleans (MVN) holds monthly meetings to discuss channel conditions and related issues directly with the maritime industry.
 These meetings are usually scheduled for 0900 hours on the first Wednesday of the month.
-LAMA encourages our members to attend these meetings, which are open to the public with advanced notice of attendance.
-The meeting was held via conference call only yesterday, based on the impacts and interruptions to normal vessel traffic related to Tropical Storm Gordon.
+LAMA encourages our members to attend these meetings, which are open to the public (with advanced notice of attendance provided to MVN).
 The agenda for this meeting as provided by the MVN is attached.

 2) Southeast Waterways Update:

 Tiger Pass: The MVN advertised a bid opening on September 23, 2019 for a cutterhead dredge to restore channel dimensions on Tiger Pass.
 Three bids were received but all of them were substantially over the awardable limit (more than 25% over the Government Estimate) and could not be rewarded.
 The MVN now plans to try and combine the dredging contract with a Beneficial Use of Dredged Material (BUDMAT) project and expects to re-advertise this combined contract in May 2020.
 The MVN originally believed the funding would be sufficient to restore the channel to reduced dimensions of 12 feet throughout by removing approximately 1.9 million cubic yards (mcy) of sediment.
 The BUDMAT approach should increase the cubic yardage to be removed, but a contract must be awarded.